yairm210/Unciv/docs/Other/Translating.md

 - Goes over the template.properties and copies translation lines
 - For every json file in the jsons folder
-    - Selects all string values - both in objects, and in arrays in objects
+    - Selects all string values - both in objects, and in arrays in objects, to any inheritance or nesting level.
+      (Collections that can be parsed must be derived from List or AbstractCollection)
     - Generates a 'key = value' line
+- Scans knowledge from UniqueType and UniqueParameterType instances and generates 'key = value' lines for them

-This means that every text that ISN'T in the jsons needs to be added manually to the template.properties in order to be translated!
+This means that every text that ISN'T in the jsons or the UniqueType system needs to be added manually to the template.properties in order to be translated!
 That also means if you've been adding new json structures you (or someone) should check TranslationFileWriter and see if it is able to cope with them.

 ## Rules for templates added manually